gsbdarc/rf_bootcamp_2025/docs/day4.md

 - How to structure and document reproducible, scalable work on a cluster;

-- How to rerun your data pipeline when new data arrives, without repeating completed work;
+- How to re-run your data pipeline when new data arrives, without repeating completed work;

 - How to document your work and retrieve results back to your local machine.